Preparing for The Expansion of Pay Transparency Laws Across the U.S. in 2025

 The push for greater pay transparency in the United States is gaining momentum.
 Over the past few years, many states and cities have implemented pay transparency laws, requiring employers to disclose salary ranges in job postings and provide pay information upon request to applicants and sometimes, employees.

-As we approach a new year (2025), the movement toward pay transparency will accelerate, with five additional states set to introduce pay transparency laws.
-Here’s a closer look at what pay transparency laws mean for employers and employees, and what to expect as more states adopt these regulations in 2025.
+The movement toward pay transparency has accelerated in 2025, with five additional states set to introduce pay transparency laws.
+Here’s a closer look at what pay transparency laws mean for employers and employees, and what to expect as more states adopt these regulations.

 The Rise of Pay Transparency Laws